What To Do When Earwax Becomes a Problem

 When to get medical help

-You’ll need assistance to remove a blockage.
-If the buildup is fairly close to the opening of the ear canal, a general practitioner can do the job.
-In fact, earwax removal is one of the most common otolaryngological procedures performed in a primary care setting.
-There are two common techniques doctors employ to remove impacted wax.
-One involves using a curette, a slender instrument designed to fit into the narrow ear canal, with a curved tip to scrape or scoop out wax.
-The other method is to use an irrigation device, like a rubber bulb syringe or a water pick filled with warm water (the flow of water is directed toward the sides of the canal to soften and dislodge accumulated wax).
 There are risks to both methods, though.
 Scraping away with a curette can nick the skin in the ear canal, and sending a force of water into the canal can damage the eardrum or lead to infection if some of that liquid gets stuck behind the eardrum and isn’t able to drain properly.
 If the ear is impacted with a hard, stubborn chunk of wax that’s really lodged in there, it’s time to bring out the big guns — namely, an ear, nose and throat doctor (that is, an otolaryngologist).
 This specialist has an arsenal of precise tools at his disposal to go deep, without harming the delicate eardrum.
 One method Ying uses involves a suspended surgical microscope, which lets her see deep inside the ear canal as she works; she dilates the ear canal with a speculum, then uses suction to dislodge the wax.
 And a clean ear canal can make a world of difference.
 One study found that 35 percent of hospitalized patients over age 65 had impacted earwax and 75 percent of those had improved hearing after it was removed.
 Some experts estimate that removing an earwax plug can improve hearing by 10 decibels.
 (The difference between whispering and normal conversation is around 20 decibels.)
 Better hearing isn’t the only benefit.
 “There may be an improvement in your balance,” Vaughan says.
 “Some patients actually feel as though their lives have changed.”

 Editor’s note: This story was originally published on April 7, 2020.
 It’s been updated to include additional guidance on proper earwax removal.